Cornerstone is one of America's Best Colleges according to the Wall Street Journal

 • MAT-243: Discrete Mathematics – Learn fundamental concepts in combinatorics, probability, and algorithms through the study of core principles in discrete mathematics.

-• MAT-251: Probability & Statistics – This calculus-based course covers probability models, inference, and data analysis techniques, with emphasis on statistical software and applications in economics and science.
+• MAT-251: Probability & Statistics – This calculus-based course covers probability using both discrete and continuous variable models, inference, and data analysis techniques, with emphasis on statistical software and applications in economics and science.

 • MAT-341: Modern Algebra – Examine group theory through binary operations, isomorphisms, cyclic and abelian groups, homomorphisms, cosets, group actions, and Sylow’s Theorems.

-• MAT-471: Secondary Math Methods – Learn to design and deliver standards-based math instruction in areas such as algebra, geometry, and pre-calculus, using educational theory, curriculum development, and a variety of tools and technologies.
+• MAT-471: Secondary Math Methods – Learn to design and deliver standards-based math instruction including the foundational basics of History of Mathematical development, logical thinking, and rigorous demonstration in areas such as algebra, geometry, and pre-calculus, using educational theory, curriculum development, and a variety of tools and technologies.

 Social Studies